 Dulcamara 30 is useful for acute pain.
 Give 4 globules, 3 times a day for 7 days.

 5: Graphites: Useful for toenail deformities and small joint pain associated with skin eruptions

 It is a wonderful medicine for dry and cracked skin.
-A patient complains of brittle nails and deformity of nails, especially toes.
-A patient states acute pain in the toes and feet region.
+The patient complains of brittle nails and deformity of nails, especially toes.
+The patient states acute pain in the toes and feet region.